xaunvih/webpack-template-js-engine/README.md

 # webpack-template-js-engine

-A template of webpack and templates js engine such as ejs, handlebar, pug...
+A template project about webpack and templates js engine such as ejs, handlebar, pug.

 ### Usage